apache/doris/docs/en/administrator-guide/config/be_config.md

 ## View configuration items

 Before starting, you can view the be configuration items through this document and conf/be.conf.
-After startup, you can view the configuration items currently by the be process through UPDATE/VIEW CONFIG api.
-You can view the api description in the UPDATE/VIEW CONFIG document.
+After startup, you can view the configuration items currently by the be process through VIEW UPDATE CONFIG api.
+You can view the api description in the VIEW UPDATE CONFIG document.

 ## Set configuration items